guotong1988/guotong1988.github.io/core_research/_posts/2021-12-01-relabel-is-all-you-need.md

 3. Using model-v1 to predict the generated sentences for dataset-v1's input sentences.

-4. If the BLEU score of model-generated sentences is far from the origin output sentences of dataset-v1, we think they are the noisy data.
+4. If the distance score of model-generated sentences is far from the origin output sentences of dataset-v1, we think they are the noisy data.
 In actual operation, if the model result and the origin output sentence does not have common token, we think the data is a noisy data.

 5. We label the noisy data again by human, while given the generated sentences of model and origin output sentence as reference.
 In actual operation, it can be a choice question for labeling people.
 The labeling people chooses the best result from model results and origin output sentence.
 Then we get dataset-v2 and model-v2.